zeekrey/kreyio/README.md

 - [ ] Navbar should slide from top.
 - [ ] Add seo.
 - [ ] Add GA.
+- [ ] Navbar needs to be fixed.
+There is a ugly effect when switching theme.

 ## Setup